CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/IppoolIpLease.md

 `func (o *IppoolIpLease) UnsetIpV6Config()`

 UnsetIpV6Config ensures that no value is present for IpV6Config, not even an explicit nil
-### GetVar0VirtualMachineNodeProfile

-`func (o *IppoolIpLease) GetVar0VirtualMachineNodeProfile() KubernetesVirtualMachineNodeProfileRelationship`

-GetVar0VirtualMachineNodeProfile returns the Var0VirtualMachineNodeProfile field if non-nil, zero value otherwise.

-### GetVar0VirtualMachineNodeProfileOk

-`func (o *IppoolIpLease) GetVar0VirtualMachineNodeProfileOk() (*KubernetesVirtualMachineNodeProfileRelationship, bool)`

-GetVar0VirtualMachineNodeProfileOk returns a tuple with the Var0VirtualMachineNodeProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0VirtualMachineNodeProfile

-`func (o *IppoolIpLease) SetVar0VirtualMachineNodeProfile(v KubernetesVirtualMachineNodeProfileRelationship)`

-SetVar0VirtualMachineNodeProfile sets Var0VirtualMachineNodeProfile field to given value.

-### HasVar0VirtualMachineNodeProfile

-`func (o *IppoolIpLease) HasVar0VirtualMachineNodeProfile() bool`

-HasVar0VirtualMachineNodeProfile returns a boolean if a field has been set.

-### GetVar1VirtualMachineNodeProfile

-`func (o *IppoolIpLease) GetVar1VirtualMachineNodeProfile() KubernetesVirtualMachineNodeProfileRelationship`

-GetVar1VirtualMachineNodeProfile returns the Var1VirtualMachineNodeProfile field if non-nil, zero value otherwise.

-### GetVar1VirtualMachineNodeProfileOk

-`func (o *IppoolIpLease) GetVar1VirtualMachineNodeProfileOk() (*KubernetesVirtualMachineNodeProfileRelationship, bool)`

-GetVar1VirtualMachineNodeProfileOk returns a tuple with the Var1VirtualMachineNodeProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1VirtualMachineNodeProfile

-`func (o *IppoolIpLease) SetVar1VirtualMachineNodeProfile(v KubernetesVirtualMachineNodeProfileRelationship)`

-SetVar1VirtualMachineNodeProfile sets Var1VirtualMachineNodeProfile field to given value.

-### HasVar1VirtualMachineNodeProfile

-`func (o *IppoolIpLease) HasVar1VirtualMachineNodeProfile() bool`

-HasVar1VirtualMachineNodeProfile returns a boolean if a field has been set.

-### GetVar2ClusterProfile

-`func (o *IppoolIpLease) GetVar2ClusterProfile() KubernetesClusterProfileRelationship`

-GetVar2ClusterProfile returns the Var2ClusterProfile field if non-nil, zero value otherwise.

-### GetVar2ClusterProfileOk

-`func (o *IppoolIpLease) GetVar2ClusterProfileOk() (*KubernetesClusterProfileRelationship, bool)`

-GetVar2ClusterProfileOk returns a tuple with the Var2ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar2ClusterProfile

-`func (o *IppoolIpLease) SetVar2ClusterProfile(v KubernetesClusterProfileRelationship)`

-SetVar2ClusterProfile sets Var2ClusterProfile field to given value.

-### HasVar2ClusterProfile

-`func (o *IppoolIpLease) HasVar2ClusterProfile() bool`

-HasVar2ClusterProfile returns a boolean if a field has been set.

-### GetVar3ClusterProfile

-`func (o *IppoolIpLease) GetVar3ClusterProfile() KubernetesClusterProfileRelationship`

-GetVar3ClusterProfile returns the Var3ClusterProfile field if non-nil, zero value otherwise.

-### GetVar3ClusterProfileOk

-`func (o *IppoolIpLease) GetVar3ClusterProfileOk() (*KubernetesClusterProfileRelationship, bool)`

-GetVar3ClusterProfileOk returns a tuple with the Var3ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar3ClusterProfile

-`func (o *IppoolIpLease) SetVar3ClusterProfile(v KubernetesClusterProfileRelationship)`

-SetVar3ClusterProfile sets Var3ClusterProfile field to given value.

-### HasVar3ClusterProfile

-`func (o *IppoolIpLease) HasVar3ClusterProfile() bool`

-HasVar3ClusterProfile returns a boolean if a field has been set.

 ### GetAssignedToEntity

 `func (o *IppoolIpLease) GetAssignedToEntity() MoBaseMoRelationship`